-We don’t know about you, but we’re getting a wee bit tired of the sky high, over-the-top Rachel Zoe inspired platform (with all due respect to the ever glamorous stylista, of course).
-Don’t get us wrong — we l-o-v-e our heels and would give them up for nothing and no one, but the market (and the streets) have been so over-saturated with the uber-high platform pump, that we were positively tickled to see a lower, more ladylike heel making its way down the spring/summer 2012 runways.
+We don’t know about you, but we’re getting a wee bit tired of the sky high, over-the-top, Rachel-Zoe-inspired platform (with all due respect to the ever glamorous stylista, of course).
+Don’t get us wrong — we L-O-V-E our heels and would give them up for nothing and no one.
+But the market (and the streets) tend to be over-saturated with the uber-high platform pump.

 Just like the hems of our skirts, heel heights will always be going up and down.
 Our advice to you?
 Wear kitten heels with a well-cut trouser or chic, pleated skirt.
 Keep your look ladylike and classy!